ltguillaume/librewolf-portable/README.md

     HideTrayIcon=1
     ```
 2. Put it in the same folder as `LibreWolf-Portable.exe`

+## Pinning LibreWolf to the taskbar
+If you choose to pin a running LibreWolf window to the taskbar, you'll actually pin `librewolf.exe`, not `LibreWolf-Portable.exe`.
+As such, the next time you start LibreWolf via the pinned taskbar icon, you'll start a non-portable LibreWolf instance which will create a profile inside `%AppData%\LibreWolf\Profiles`.
+Registry traces and other files that the portable launcher would normally clean up will all stay on your system.
+While you can manually pin `LibreWolf-Portable.exe` to the taskbar to prevent this, it will cause a separate LibreWolf icon to show up once you run LibreWolf.

 ## Credits
 * [LibreWolf](https://librewolf.net) by [ohfp](https://gitlab.com/ohfp), [stanzabird](https://stanzabird.nl), [fxbrit](https://gitlab.com/fxbrit), [maltejur](https://gitlab.com/maltejur), [bgstack15](https://bgstack15.wordpress.com) et al.